 - Strontium citrate: Strontium citrate is a trace mineral found in the soil and chemically similar to calcium.
 We ingest small amounts typically from root vegetables.
 In larger doses, strontium citrate has been shown to slow down our bone loss cells and increase our bone building cells (osteoblasts).(4)

 - A high quality calcium supplement: Such as AlgaeCal Plus.
 It not only provides you with a highly absorbable, plant-based calcium, but also bone supporting minerals, like these.

-- Bisphosphonates: A class of drugs used to stop our osteoclasts (bone loss cells) from resorption.
-Most doctors will recommend this approach, but it comes with dangerous side effects.
-Know the risks, read here.(5)
+- Anti-resorptive drugs: A class of drugs used to stop our osteoclasts (bone loss cells) from resorption.
+Most doctors will recommend this approach, but it comes with dangerous side effects, including osetoncrosis of the jaw!

 As always, before starting any treatment, consult with your doctor and do your homework.
 Knowledge is power!
 Remember, no matter your age, or gender, it’s never too late to start taking care of your bones!

 Have any additional questions about osteoporosis in women?
 Comment below!